thinkb4/a-walk-in-graphql/lessons/day_07/day_07.md

 ### Exercise requirements

 All the mutations provided on the previous days intentionally LACK of this kind of verification.
-Since this practice hasn't "A RIGHT SOLUTION", we propose you to —given the specific technology you're working with, and your criteria– explore, propose and implement 3 solutions.
+Since this practice hasn't "A RIGHT SOLUTION", we propose you to review the current code and —*given the specific technology you're working with, and your criteria*— explore, propose and implement 3 solutions.

 1. A defensive one (must fail BEFORE insertion)
 2. A reactive one (must fail DURING insertion)